Mexico Topic 12

 PRI – Partido Revolucionario Institucional

 In 1940, Lázaro Cárdenas was succeeded by Manuel Ávila Camacho, who would serve as Mexico’s president until 1946.
 His presidency marked a critical transitional phase in the aftermath of the Mexican Revolution.
 Unlike his revolutionary predecessors, Ávila Camacho sought not to deepen the revolutionary agenda but to reconcile the divisions it had created.
-Presenting himself as a man of faith—a Catholic by upbringing—he began to dismantle the fiercely anti-clerical stance that had been a cornerstone of revolutionary policy since the 1917 Constitution.
+Presenting himself as a man of Catholic faith, he began to dismantle the fiercely anti-clerical stance that had been a cornerstone of revolutionary policy since the 1917 Constitution.
 In doing so, Camacho initiated a symbolic and pragmatic rapprochement with the Catholic Church, aiming to stabilize a nation fatigued by decades of ideological and civil conflict.

 Beyond economic modernization, Camacho used the war as an opportunity to foster national unity.
-In a powerful display of political reconciliation, he succeeded in bringing together seven former Mexican presidents for the 1942 Independence Day celebrations.
-This event, rich in symbolism, emphasized the nation’s shift from revolutionary polarization to a centrist, institutionalized order.
+In a display of political reconciliation, he succeeded in bringing together seven former Mexican presidents for the 1942 Independence Day celebrations.
+This event emphasized the nation’s shift from revolutionary polarization to a centrist, institutionalized order.
 Gradually, Ávila Camacho moved the ideological framework of the Mexican Revolution away from its radical origins and toward a more moderate, centrist path.
 His leadership laid the groundwork for a post-revolutionary consensus, in which revolutionary rhetoric remained present, but governance increasingly prioritized stability, industrial growth, and political pragmatism over radical reform.

 The shift toward the political center in post-revolutionary Mexico was institutionalized through a significant reorganization of the country’s dominant political party.
-In 1946, the Partido de la Revolución Mexicana (PRM) was restructured and renamed the Partido Revolucionario Institucional (PRI)—a change that was far more than symbolic.
+In 1946, the Partido de la Revolución Mexicana (PRM) was restructured and renamed the Partido Revolucionario Institucional (PRI).
+This was a change that was far more than symbolic.
 While the language of revolution was retained to preserve a sense of historical continuity and legitimacy, the internal organization of the party increasingly centralized power in the hands of a new generation of technocratic leaders.
 This emerging elite, known as the licenciados, differed sharply from the military strongmen who had dominated the revolutionary period.
 Rather than arising from the battlefields, these leaders came from universities, law schools, and bureaucratic institutions, signaling a profound transformation in the nature of political authority in Mexico.

 Among the most emblematic figures of this transformation was Miguel Alemán Valdés, who served as president from 1946 to 1952.
 His administration is widely regarded by historians as a watershed moment in modern Mexican political history.
 According to Gilbert Joseph and Jürgen Buchenau, “It was under Alemán that the PRI state acquired its well-known characteristics: presidential absolutism, one-party monopoly on power, manipulation of mass organizations, the promotion of a nationalist unifying ideology in place of class and ideological differences, the elimination of the political Left from the official coalition, and state domination of the labor movement.”
 The institutionalization of power under Alemán marked the consolidation of the so-called “perfect dictatorship”, a term later coined to describe Mexico’s unique blend of authoritarianism cloaked in democratic processes.